NoelCav/XSplitScreen/README.md

 **1.1.1**

 - Added dependency string for R2API.
-This should fix the mod not loading if you didn't have R2API previously.
+This should fix the mod not loading if you didn't have R2API previously

 **1.1.0**